• Skip to primary navigation

 This post contains affiliate links.
 Please read my disclosures.

-These Brazilian Cheese Bread Rolls are incredibly addictive.
+These Gluten-Free Cheese Bread Rolls are incredibly addictive.
 Crisp on the outside and chewy and cheesy in the middle.
 They are made with tapioca flour so are naturally gluten-free.

 Why you'll love this recipe

-• These cheese bread rolls are based on a Brazilian recipe called Pão de Queijo.
+• These cheese bread rolls are loosely adapted from a traditional Brazilian recipe called Pรฃo de Queijo.

 • The only flour used here is tapioca flour so the recipe is totally gluten and grain free.